Windows Metafile vulnerability: Propagation and infection

 Other methods may also be used to propagate infection.
 Because the problem is within the operating system, using non-Microsoft browsers such as Firefox or Opera does not provide complete protection.
 Users are typically prompted to download and view a malicious file, infecting the computer.
-Infected files may be downloaded automatically, which opens the possibility for infection by disk indexing or accidental previewing.
+Infected files may be downloaded automatically, which opens the possibility of infection by disk indexing or accidental previewing.

 According to assessments from the McAfee antivirus company, the vulnerability has been used to propagate the Bifrost backdoor trojan horse.
 Other forms of malware have also exploited the vulnerability to deliver various malicious payloads.

 McAfee claims that the first generation of such exploits had been encountered by more than 6% of their customer base by December 31, 2005.

 Official patch

 Microsoft released an official patch to address the problem on January 5, 2006.
 This patch may be applied in lieu of other corrective measures.

 The official patch is available for Windows 2000, Windows XP and Microsoft Windows Server 2003.
 Windows NT 4 and other older operating systems did not receive a patch as they were no longer supported by Microsoft by then.
 Steve Gibson stated in his Security Now! podcast No. 20, that his company Gibson Research Corporation would make a patch available for Windows 9x systems if Microsoft did not.
 After further research, Steve Gibson stated, in a later Security Now! podcast No. 23, that Windows 9x and ME are not vulnerable and do not need patching.
 Windows 9x/ME users can run his Mouse Trap utility to see this for themselves.

 A free downloadable patch for Windows NT has been provided by Paolo Monti from Future Time, the Italian distributor of Eset's NOD32 anti-virus system.
 The patch works on older operating systems, but it is supplied without warranty.

 There have been reports of the official patch being automatically installed even when Windows Automatic Update is configured to ask before installing automatically downloaded updates.
 This causes an automatic reboot, which can cause loss of data if the user has a program open with unsaved changes.